brichao/DefiHunter-front/README.md

 # Installation

-Run `npm install` to install all the depencies.
+Run `npm install` to install all the dependencies.

 ## Development server